Cook Like Czechs

 In the Czech language, this salad is called "hlávkový salát s kefírem".

-My tip: Try out a Czech-style cucumber salad! (in a watery dressing made with salt, sugar, and vinegar)
+MY TIP: Try out a Czech-style cucumber salad! (in a watery dressing made with salt, sugar, and vinegar)

 head salad with buttermilk dressing ingredients